Vyral/marc-highfill-recruiting/_posts/2022-07-19-how-bretts-business-flourished-this-year.md

 32:04 — The more successful you are, the busier you get

-34:26 — One piece of advice for agents who are struggling&nbsp;
+34:26 — One piece of advice for agents who are struggling

 37:32 — Wrapping up

 If you have any questions about what you can do in this market or how Exit can help you, feel free to call or email us.
-We’d love to help, and remember: It's not the market, it's the marketing that makes the difference\!\!<br>&nbsp;
+We’d love to help, and remember: It's not the market, it's the marketing that makes the difference\!\!<br>